Filipe-Matos-Viriato/chatbot/ONBOARDING_LEAD_QUALIFICATION_PRD.md

 - Increase qualified lead capture conversion rate with a sub-30s, low-friction survey
 - Personalize recommendations using captured preferences in the very next bot turn
-- Respect privacy by storing PII only in Supabase; store non-PII preferences in Pinecone
+- Respect privacy by storing PII only in Supabase.
 - Make the feature configurable per client (copy, options, enable/disable)
 - Ensure re-entry logic: skip or shorten onboarding for returning/known visitors